 Fortunately, there’s Store Space, where you can store your RVs, including fifth-wheels, motor homes, travel trailers, camper vans, toy haulers, pop-ups and more.
-Storage options will vary by facility, but typically include gated outdoor parking for vehicles 10 feet wide and between 15 and 40 feet in length.
+Storage options will vary by facility, but typically include gated outdoor RV parking.
 Indoor storage is available in some facilities in the form of drive-up units, oversized units or warehouse-style storage.

 For a complete guide to storing your recreational vehicle, read our RV Storage article.

 Small Vehicles, including Motorcycles and Side by Sides